 Some common childhood cancers

 About one-third of childhood cancers are leukemias.
 The most common type of leukemia is acute lymphoblastic leukemia.
 Leukemia develops in the bone marrow.
 Bone marrow produces the blood cells your body needs.
 In children with leukemia, the bone marrow begins to make white blood cells that do not mature correctly, but continue to reproduce even after the body runs out of room for them.
-Learn more about specific types of leukemia, as well as possible courses of treatment.

 A tumor is an abnormal growth of tissue.
 Tumors are not always harmful.
 The most common solid tumors in children are brain tumors (gliomas and medulloblastomas).
 Treatment often includes a combination of surgery, radiation or chemotherapy.
-Learn more about specific types of brain tumors in children.

 Other childhood cancers we treat:

 Children receiving cancer treatment are more prone to infection at certain times during their treatment.
 If your child's white blood cell count is low, there is a higher risk, so it is important to prevent infection.
 To prevent infection, make sure your child:

 - Rinses the mouth with water and practices good dental care after eating and before bed.

 - Washes hands thoroughly and regularly, especially before eating or after playing outside or using the bathroom.

 - Avoids large groups of people when white blood cell count is less than 1,000.